- a strong business orientation to the use of IT, considering it a business aid and not an end in itself

 Outside of work

-Graham has written four non-fiction books and is currently writing, with his wife, an online course entitled
+Graham has written four non-fiction books as well as, with his wife, an online course entitled Developing Inner Peace.